 Deforestation was driven largely by a desire for cleared agricultural land, but also by the needs of manufacturing industries.
 In Pennsylvania (literally “Penn’s Woods”), much of the forest was cleared and turned into charcoal to fuel iron furnaces.
 While today much of Pennsylvania has reforested, during the past 200 years almost every forest in the state has been cleared, some multiple times.
 While biodiversity has benefited from forest regrowth in many places in North America, often new forests do not have the same level of biodiversity as their predecessors, and some areas remain agricultural lands or urban developments with low levels of biodiversity.

 Consider the map of the history of deforestation in the United States below.
-The map focuses on areas of “virgin forests,” otherwise know as old-growth or primary forest, and so it doesn’t show us where forests have grown back.
-Nevertheless, it’s useful because it mirrors a process that is going on today: the cutting of the Amazon rainforest in South America.
+The map focuses on areas of “virgin forests,” otherwise known as old-growth or primary forest, and so it doesn’t show us where forests have grown back.
+Nevertheless, it’s useful because it mirrors a process that is going on today: the deforestation of the Amazon rainforest in South America.
 While many people in the U.S. bemoan the destruction of the Amazon today, that deforestation follows in the footsteps of the U.S., Europe, and other “developed” nations.
-We want to be careful to remember not to point fingers of blame at developing countries in the tropics as the main causes of deforestation because that would ignore our own history.
+We should be careful not to point fingers of blame at developing countries in the tropics as the main causes of deforestation because that would ignore our own history.

 One of the most important lessons that we should learn from biodiversity hotspots is that biodiversity cannot be fully understood without considering factors like human population, agricultural techniques, military activities, and political systems.
 Biodiversity is entangled with human influences.
 At the same time, human economic, social, and political systems cannot be understood outside the context of the diverse life forms that support our existence.